 Oil rig jobs are dangerous, but that doesn’t mean that those injured on the job should be left to fend for themselves.
 Oil rig accidents can result in burn injuries, amputations, and many other types of injuries.
 A lawyer can help their oil rig clients seek damages as they recover.

 At Mithoff Law, we have decades of experience navigating complicated laws that govern personal injury claims involving oil rigs and fixed platforms.
 Once retained, we work alongside subject-matter experts to assess your claim and determine your options.
 Where possible, we assist in the gathering and preservation of evidence to help build your case.

 Speak to an experienced oil rig accident lawyer at Mithoff Law today.
-Call 713-654-1122 or request a free consultation online to get your case off to the right start.
+Call 713-654-1122 to get your case off to the right start.